TheblueMan003/StarLight/README.md

 * float: fixed point value (by default keep 3 digits after dot)
 * bool: boolean value
 * entity: store multiple entities.
 (Use a tag)
+* json: store a json value. `+=` operator acts as append and `&=` operator acts as merge.
+This type is dynamicly support only for java datapack.
+For bedrock, the lazy key word must be used.
+* string: TODO
+* T[]: TODO
+* (T*)=>T: any store dynamicly any non lazy functions when the variable is not lazy or any functions otherwise.
+The variable can be call with the usual call notation.
 * (T, T*): tuple store multiple value. e.i. (float, float, float) position = 0,0,0

 ## Selectors & Entity